CIPD experts, leaders and practitioners tackle the key issues and questions around the pandemic

 Deciding to test

-In the absence of Government requirements for temperature testing employers can decide if there is any merit in temperature testing especially with the availability of LFD and other form of testing.
+Employers can decide if there is any merit in temperature testing especially with the availability of LFD and other form of testing.
 Displaying a high temperature is one of the main symptoms (along with a new continuous cough and loss of smell or taste) of a COVID-19 infection but equally someone who is infected may show no symptoms at all.
 On the other hand, employers may decide to include temperature testing as part of discharge their health and safety duties and consider it as part of their Coronavirus risk assessments.

 Voluntary temperature testing